 Frequently Asked Questions

-How do I insert an image in HTML?Use the -tag with the src attribute to link the image.
+How do I insert an image into HTML?Use the img tag with the src attribute to link to the image.

-Why is it important to adjust the size of images?Optimized image sizes improve page loading speed and enhance user experience.
+Why is it important to adjust the size of images?Optimized image sizes improve the page’s loading speed and enhance user experience.

 What does the alt attribute mean?The alt attribute describes the image and is important for SEO and accessibility.

-Can I use images from other websites?Yes, but make sure to properly credit the copyrights and sources.
+Can I use images from other websites?Yes, but make sure to correctly indicate the copyrights and the source.

-How can CSS help with image integration?CSS allows you to style images and control the arrangement of text around images.
+How can CSS help with image integration?CSS allows you to style images and control text arrangement around images.

 274